GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

-In addition, most likely dataloader will also be in charge of obtaining the `$ids` to fetch from the databse.
+In addition, most likely dataloader will also be in charge of obtaining the `$ids` to fetch from the database.
 In this case, it must inherit from class `QueryDataDataloader`, and implement function `getDbobjectIds`:

 ```php
 function getDbobjectIds($data_properties) {